 Use of King’s Servery and Coffee Shop

-You may use these at any time.
+You may use these during normal serving hours.
+Please ring ahead to ensure there are no events taking place on the day you wish to use the facilities.
 You will need your Non-Resident Member card; please pay in cash at the till.

 Use of the Senior Combination Room (SCR)